 Add the chicken breasts and cook until lightly browned on both sides.

-In a bowl, combine orange juice, liqueur, and the dried cranberries; pour over browned chicken.
+In a bowl, combine orange juice, liqueur, and the dried cranberries, if using; pour over browned chicken.
 Cover and simmer over low heat for about 15 to 20 minutes, until the chicken is tender and thoroughly cooked.

-Add the sliced green onions, stir, and heat through.
+Add the sliced green onions, if using; stir and heat through.

-Serve the chicken breasts with the orange sauce and hot cooked rice, thin noodles, or pasta.
+Serve the chicken breasts with the orange sauce and a garnish of cranberry sauce, if desired.
+Hot cooked rice, thin noodles, or pasta are good side dish options.
 Steamed green beans or broccoli are both excellent choices for vegetables, or serve them with a tossed green salad or Caesar salad.

 Food Safety Note: The USDA recommends a minimum internal temperature of 165° F for poultry.
 To ensure the chicken is cooked through, especially with thicker pieces of chicken, check the temperature with an instant-read food thermometer inserted into the thickest part of a chicken breast.
 Not only will you be sure the chicken is cooked to a safe temperature, but you might also avoid overcooking.